Pin Me

 Lesson Plan

-Introduce the concept of 2 vanishing points by showing pictures from the internet of scenery involving a horizon, crossroads, and buildings with 2 sides.
+Introduce this concept by showing pictures from the Internet of scenery involving a horizon, crossroads, and buildings with two sides.
 Point out where the sight lines converge on the two sides of the pictures.

 Creating the Buildings